oxylabs/contact-details-scraper/README.md

-# Contact-Details Scraper API
+# Contact Details Scraper API

 [![Oxylabs promo code](https://user-images.githubusercontent.com/129506779/250792357-8289e25e-9c36-4dc0-a5e2-2706db797bb5.png)](https://oxylabs.go2cloud.org/aff_c?offer_id=7&aff_id=877&url_id=112)

-Oxylabs’ [Contact-Details Scraper](https://oxylabs.io/products/scraper-api/web/contact-details-scraper?utm_source=github&utm_medium=repositories&utm_campaign=product) is a data gathering solution allowing you to extract real-time information from an Contact-Details website effortlessly.
-This brief guide explains how an Contact-Details Scraper works and provides code examples to understand better how you can use it hassle-free.
+Oxylabs’ [Contact Details Scraper](https://oxylabs.io/products/scraper-api/web/contact-details-scraper?utm_source=github&utm_medium=repositories&utm_campaign=product) is a data gathering solution allowing you to extract contact details information from any website effortlessly.
+This brief guide explains how a Contact Details Scraper works and provides code examples to understand better how you can use it hassle-free.

 ### How it works

-You can get Contact-Details results by providing your own URLs to our service.
-We can return the HTML for any Contact-Details page you like.
+You can get contact details in a form of HTML by providing a list of URLs to our service.

 #### Python code example

-The example below illustrates how you can get HTML of Contact-Details page.
+The example below illustrates how you can get HTML of an [oxylabs.io](https://oxylabs.io/about-us) page

 ```python
 import requests